SleGort/datalumina-project-template/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-└── src                         <- Source code for this project
+├── src                         <- Source code for this project │   ├── __init__.py             <- Makes src a Python module
+│   ├── config.py               <- Store useful variables and configuration
+│   ├── dataset.py              <- Scripts to download or generate data
+│   ├── features.py             <- Code to create features for modeling
+│   ├── modeling
+│   │   ├── __init__.py
+│   │   ├── predict.py          <- Code to run model inference with trained models
+│   │   └── train.py            <- Code to train models
+│   ├── plots.py                <- Code to create visualizations
+│   └── services                <- Service classes to connect with external platforms, tools, or APIs │       └── __init__.py
 │
-    ├── __init__.py             <- Makes src a Python module
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    ├── plots.py                <- Code to create visualizations
-    │
-    └── services                <- Service classes to connect with external platforms, tools, or APIs └── __init__.py
+└── test_set           <- Final test set, kept locked until model selection is complete.
+                         Only to be used for final generalization performance testing.
 ```
+## Workflow

+Processed folder = Train data -> Split into train and validation set -> Validation set is to be used for evaluating generalizability of the models (model selection step) -> Once the best model is chosen use the test_set data for final test of the generalization performance -> Move to production?

 --------